 These aromatic Orange and Blueberry Spelt Muffins are fluffy soft and super delicious!

-My food philosophy is simple - it should taste amazing AND support a healthy balanced lifestyle.
+For me, food should taste amazing AND support a healthy balanced lifestyle.
 It's great to see that people today are realising that what we eat makes a difference to both our physical and mental wellbeing.
-That is why I am particularly delighted with these muffins which are filled with the numerous health benefits of fresh fruits, nourishing coconut oil which is full of healthy MCT's, spelt flour - a nutritious and tummy friendly ancient grain and almond milk making this a dairy-free recipe and quite the powerhouse of nutrients!
-I've also kept the sugar low but just enough to enhance fruitiness of these amazing muffins that would be perfect as a breakfast treat, lunchbox snack, a snack when you want a treat without the guilt!
+That is why I am particularly delighted with these muffins which are filled with the numerous health benefits of fresh fruits, nourishing coconut oil which is full of healthy MCTs, spelt flour - a nutritious and tummy-friendly ancient grain and nutritious almond milk making this a dairy-free recipe and quite the powerhouse of nutrients!
+I've also kept the sugar low but just enough to enhance the fruitiness of these amazing muffins that would be perfect as a breakfast treat, lunchbox snack, or a snack when you want a treat without the guilt!

 As I am typing this up I have come to realise that I think I have something of an orange obsession in my baking.
-If you do to, then you are going to want to try these out as well - Orange & Macadamia Biscotti, Jaffa Crackle Cookies and freshly baked Blueberry & Orange Hot Cross Buns (And now I am seriously hungry!)
+If you do too, then you are going to want to try these out as well - Orange & Macadamia Biscotti, Jaffa Crackle Cookies and freshly baked Blueberry & Orange Hot Cross Buns.
+(And now I am seriously hungry!)

 MY PRO TIPS